 Weddings at Hamstra Gardens

-A Hamstra Gardens wedding is the picture-perfect garden wedding for all the same reasons I recommend it for engagement sessions.
-The garden makes a stunning wedding venue with a natural, romantic setting. !
-Brides and grooms love this garden as a venue.
+A Hamstra Gardens wedding is the picture-perfect location for all the same reasons I recommend it for engagement sessions.
+The garden makes a stunning wedding day stop with a natural, romantic setting!
+Brides and grooms love this garden but it isn’t currently a wedding venue, only a nice space for photographs on the wedding day.
 Wheatfield is only an hour and a half from Chicago, Illinois, making it convenient for out-of-state guests who need to fly to O’Hare.
 Midway Airport is also nearby, being only 50 miles from the venue.
 The proximity to Chicago will also be great for guests who want to sightsee before or after the wedding day!
 In the many beautiful landscapes of Hamstra Gardens are plenty of spaces that would make a great backdrop to the wedding ceremony.
 The most popular location is a set of brick ruins with an arched doorway and several windows.
-Behind this is a large tree line, so guests will simply see beautiful plants & trees through the windows of the ruins.
+Behind this is a large tree line, your backdrop will beautiful plants & trees through the windows of the ruins.
 These ruins make a rustic, whimsical background that does not overshadow the bride and groom, but rather compliments them in a romantic way.
 I haven’t had anyone do this yet, but there is also a really cool tree house that I personally want to see a ceremony happen in because I really loved that movie Tarzan from Disney.

 My favorite images from Hamstra Gardens: